hasura/graphql-engine/docs/graphql/manual/migrations/manage-metadata.rst

   .. tab:: Console

-     1. Click on the settings gear icon at the top right corner of the console screen.
+     1. Click on the settings (⚙) icon at the top right corner of the console screen.
-     2. In the Settings page that open, click on the ``Export Metadata`` button.
+     2. In the Hasura metadata actions page that opens, click on the ``Export Metadata`` button.
      3. This will prompt a file download for ``metadata.json``.
 Save the file.

   .. tab:: API